HongPong/wordpress_migrate/README.md

-WordPress Migrate module for Drupal 8.x
+# WORDPRESS MIGRATE MODULE FOR DRUPAL 8.x

 The WordPress Migrate module provides tools for setting up migration processes from the WordPress blog to a Drupal 8 site.
 By providing a few configuration